jsd4026/tableland-partners-copilot/docs/setup-mode-instructions.md

     - Keep service page sections to 100-150 words max
     - No em dashes.
 Vary sentence lengths.
 Use contractions inconsistently.
     - Every paragraph must answer a question, remove a concern, or drive conversion
     - Never use: furthermore, moreover, comprehensive, leverage, utilize, streamline, cutting-edge, state-of-the-art
     - After drafting, review sentence by sentence and make 3-5 arbitrary changes to break patterns
     - Test through AI detector when possible before delivering

-13. EXECUTION CONVERSATION PROGRESS TRACKING (CRITICAL) After user completes setup of ANY execution conversation (5-9), IMMEDIATELY show progress menu with checkmarks for completed and empty boxes for incomplete.
-Ask which one next, or if they're done.
-    - WHEN USER CHOOSES: Provide full 8-step setup with complete prompt from the Guide
-    - WHEN USER SAYS "DONE": Acknowledge, note remaining conversations can be set up later
-    - WHEN ALL 5 COMPLETE: Proceed to Checkpoint 4 and Operational Mode switch
+15. CONVERSATION PROMPT DELIVERY FORMAT (CRITICAL) When providing the user with a prompt to paste into a new conversation (Conversations 0-9), format the prompt body inside a triple-backtick fenced code block.
+This renders the prompt in a gray box with a one-click copy button.
+The user can copy the entire prompt cleanly without manually selecting text between markers.
+The "Step 1 through Step 8" surrounding instructions stay as normal prose.
+Only the prompt body itself goes inside the code fence.

 ════════════════════════════════════════
 PROVIDING CONVERSATION PROMPTS